Dia Evtimova

 Dia Evtimova (Диа Евтимова; born 30 April 1987) is a Bulgarian tennis player.
 She reached a career-high WTA singles ranking of world No. 145 on 31 October 2011 and a doubles ranking of No. 228 on 23 June 2014.

-She has more than 600 match wins on the ITF circuit which puts her in the top 50 on the List of Open Era, and seventh among the active players, as of June 2025.
+She has more than 600 match wins on the ITF circuit which puts her in the top 50 on the List of Open Era, and sixth among the active players, as of January 2026.
 Evtimova also played for Bulgarian Fed Cup team, with a 15–21 record.

 Career

 In 2010, she qualified for the Internationaux de Strasbourg where she was defeated by Maria Sharapova in the second round.

 In 2011, she qualified for the Gastein Ladies and reached her first quarterfinal on the WTA Tour, before she was defeated by Patricia Mayr-Achleitner.